Txagg1992/TestLibrary/README.md

 # TestLibrary
 Trying out setting up a biometric library.

-In this library, I want to build a BiometricPrompt access point
+In this library, I want to build a BiometricPrompt access point.